Spring actuated safety brakes with unique technical features.

-A new trend is also towards safety brakes with defined minimum and maximum torques, also to say a fixed torque range.
-Here an application can be protected with simultaneous overload protection of a drive system.
+A new trend is also towards safety brakes with a defined minimum and maximum torques, also to say a fixed torque range.
+Here an application can be protected with a simultaneous overload protection of a drive system.
 In addition, brakes in conjunction with so-called Power supplies are very much in vogue.
 Here only the full 24V are applied to the brake for shifting purposes.
 To secure the position in the open state, it then only requires a holding voltage of 7V during operation.
-This reduces the power consumption of the safety brakes by almost 90%.
+This reduces the power consumption of the safety brakes by almost 90 %.

 The safety guidelines in DIN ISO 13849-1 have made safety brakes a must in many applications in order to ensure the safety of personnel and equipment.